fbeauKmi/V2.3934/README.md

 Why quadratic ?
 Because convolution factors are quite easy to compute.
 I also tried cubic ones, but it produces sometimes inflexion values that yield to unwanted results.
-It's asynchronous macro. that let you interact with printer during soak (even interrupt manualy bed soak) when called from a file
+It's asynchronous macro. that let you interact with printer during soak (even interrupt manualy bed soak) when called from a file.
+Original idea came from French channel on Discord Voron Design.

 ### To do ###
 - Add async mode to nozzle heat.
 - Add more configuration macros

-Original idea came from French channel on Discord Voron Design.

 Many thanks to the voron french community #honhonbaguette.

 Feel free to use, share, modify this files for your need as long as you respect License from their respective authors

-Let me know if there is mistakes, errors or omission.
+Let me know if there is mistakes, errors or omissions.